Podcasts

 The Bill Simmons Podcast

-The Ringer’s Bill Simmons and Joe House talk about their “uh-oh” teams before doing a power poll 10 days into the NBA season (4:01).
-Then, Peter Schrager joins the pod to help Bill and House make their Ringer 107 picks (41:04).
-Host: Bill Simmons Guests: Joe House and Peter Schrager Producers: Chia Hao Tat and Eduardo Ocampo 15% off $15+ on NFL Gamedays with CODE: GAMEDAY at https://littlecaesars.onelink.me/vc9i/n15m71zn The Ringer is committed to responsible gaming.
+The Ringer’s Bill Simmons is joined by Zach Lowe to have an NBA League Pass draft of the most fun teams to watch (2:19).
+Then, Joe House joins the pod to make their Ringer 107 picks for the week (02:01:30).
+Host: Bill Simmons Guests: Zach Lowe and Joe House Producers: Chia Hao Tat and Eduardo Ocampo This episode is brought to you by Apple Watch.
+Find our more at apple.com/apple-watch-series-11 Presented by @MichelobULTRA #ULTRACourtside LDA 21 and over.
+Drink responsibly.
+This episode is sponsored by State Farm®.
+Don’t settle for just any insurance when there’s State Farm.
+The Ringer is committed to responsible gaming.
 Please visit www.rg-help.com to learn more about the resources and helplines available.
 Learn more about your ad choices.
 Visit podcastchoices.com/adchoices

 Talk Python To Me